How to Use LinkedIn as a College Student

-The skills and endorsements section lets you list up to 50 competencies that show potential employers that you are an ideal candidate.
-This information affects search results, so provide a complete and accurate account of your skills to increase the number of relevant visitors to your LinkedIn profile.
+The skills and endorsements section lets you list up to 50 competencies to prove to potential employers that you're an ideal candidate.
+This information affects search results, so be sure you provide a complete and accurate account of your skills to increase the number of relevant visitors to your LinkedIn profile.

 TIPS FOR LISTING SKILLS

-- Be detailed — a detailed skills section boosts traffic to your profile.
+Be detailed — a detailed skills section can boost traffic to your profile

-Like any other social media platform, LinkedIn connects people.
-But unlike Facebook or Instagram, LinkedIn fosters professional relationships and, therefore, prioritizes decorum and a stricter code of internet behavior.
+Like any social media platform, LinkedIn connects people.
+But unlike Facebook or Instagram, LinkedIn fosters professional relationships and therefore prioritizes decorum and a stricter code of internet behavior.

 Beyond creating a detailed profile, you can cultivate an attractive LinkedIn presence by engaging with other users in the spirit of respect and cooperation.
-The section below details the best practices for communicating with colleagues, recruiters, and employers.
+Here, we introduce the best practices for communicating with colleagues, recruiters, and employers on LinkedIn.

-Request to be part of another LinkedIn user's network by clicking the connect button on their profile or next to their information on the results page.
-Expand your network by using the People You May Know tool, or use the Grow Your Network page to invite people in your email address book to LinkedIn.
+You can request to be part of another LinkedIn user's network by clicking the connect button on their profile or next to their information on the results page.
+You can also expand your network by using the People You May Know tool or by inviting people in your contacts to sign up.
 First-degree connections gain access to your profile information, so pick people you know (or at least know of).

-Unsolicited messages on LinkedIn can come off as spammy, so make sure to personalize your messages, state your intent, and be respectful of the individual's time and attention.
+Unsolicited messages on LinkedIn can come off as spammy, so make sure to personalize your messages, state your intent, and be respectful of that person's time and attention.
 Whether welcoming new connections or following up with a recruiter, don't rely on LinkedIn's automatic suggestions.
 Authentic communication leads to future opportunities

 An endorsement allows other LinkedIn users to affirm the skills listed on your profile.
-Because anyone can endorse you with a click of a button, it can be tempting to accrue as many endorsements as possible.
-However, it is best to ask for endorsements from people you have actually worked with.
+Because anyone can endorse you with the click of a button, it can be tempting to accrue as many endorsements as possible; however, it's best to ask for endorsements from people you have actually worked with.